zackstout/beatles-songwriting/README.md

 ## Chapter 1: Tension, Resolution, and the Power of the V (p.
 11)

 - (p.
-12) Dramatic dominants selection
+12) Dramatic dominants selection: table of examples
 - Twist and Shout

 ### The mechanics of the V-I change